kenamick/game-off-2017/README.md

 # Controls

-It's time to kick ass and chew bubble gum. :fist: Ok, ok, there's no bubble gum in this game.
-Yet! :smiling_imp:
+It's time to kick ass and chew bubble gum. :fist:

+Ok, ok.
+There's no bubble gum in this game, ...yet! :smiling_imp:

   * :video_game: *Use the Gamepad Luke!* No seriously, the game can be played with a gamepad, so go ahead and try it.
   * :running: `Arrow Keys` or `WASD` keys to move.